 Realogic provides software & consulting to the commercial real estate industry.
 Products include Realogic Tools®, an Excel add-in for analysis & reporting of ARGUS data, Realogic Budget® (web-based budgeting & reforecasting), and Realogic Abstract® (web-based abstracting & lease administration).

 Realtime Interactive Visualization-Rolling Ant provides cutting edge services and marketing tools for the real estate and property management industries.
 From pre-construction visualization to finished project marketing and sales our fully-interactive touchscreen kiosks and iPad/Android apps help clients engage.

-A specialty contractor for 30+ years, Saunders Construction, Inc. performs seismic/earthquake retrofits and structural repairs for all building types.
-We help clients with every stage of the construction process, including conceptualization of the retrofit scope and budgetary pricing, to execution of the work and a final close-out package.
+A specialty contractor for 38 years, Saunders Construction performs seismic/earthquake retrofits and structural repairs for all buildings.
+We provide assistance with every stage of the retrofit process, including early discussions about retrofit scope and pricing, to completion of the project.

 Since 1970, employee-owned SCS Engineers has delivered economically and environmentally sound solutions for solid waste management and site remediation projects throughout the world.
 SCS provides environmental consulting, engineering, construction, and long-term operations and maintenance services to private and public sector clients through a network of 65 offices in 29 states and worldwide.

 Space Technology Inc. LIFTS THE EXISTING ROOF of an industrial building, intact, to two or three times its original height.
 Converts obsolete, low-clearance buildings into valuable, high-cube assets.
 Free estimates, nationwide.